tahaafg20/D2-JS/02-primitives/01-numbers.md

 Unlike Ruby, which differentiates between integers and floating point numbers, JavaScript only defines the `Number` data type.
 In other words, all numbers in JavaScript are floating-point, even if they are not written with a decimal.

-Enter these into the browser console one line at a time to see how they work:
+Enter these into the console one line at a time to see how they work:

 ```javascript
 5